 - Goal is to treat/plow all streets within 24 hours of an “average” 4-inch snowstorm.

 - Salt is applied for ice control on major roads.
-A sand/salt mixture is used, as needed, for traction on residential streets.
+Sand is used, as needed, for traction on residential streets.

 - Plows often deposit snow or ice on sidewalks during normal plowing.
 Unfortunately, there is no economical technology that allows the city to avoid this.

 - City is not responsible for keeping mailboxes clear of snow/ice, including that which may be plowed on or around them.